Nootropics are natural or synthetic substances known to improve brain health and mental performance.

 - Memory and cognitive enhancement: Nootropics are generally known to enhance cognitive function and improve memory through a number of mechanisms .

-- Suppressed age-related mental decline: Certain nootropics may help you fight age-related brain diseases by preventing the aging of brain cells .
+- Suppressed age-related mental decline: Certain nootropics may help you fight age-related brain diseases by preventing the aging of brain cells, according to the research published in PubMed .

-- Increased blood flow to the brain: Nootropics increase blood circulation to the brain and increase its overall activity .
+- Increased blood flow to the brain: Nootropics increase blood circulation to the brain and increase its overall activity, based on the study published In PubMed .

 - Improved brain health and function: Nootropics can help maintain proper brain health and functioning .